jiljames/networks_hw/ProblemSet4/readMe.txt

 On the webpage http://people.reed.edu/~agroce/teaching.html
-	it says the following are broken links: http://www.saintannsny.org/ in <a> tag at line 67		(This one is not actually broken)* http://www.cs.umd.edu/class/fall2008/cmsc250/ in <a> tag at line 66 http://www.cs.umd.edu/class/spring2009/cmsc351/ in <a> tag at line 65 http://www.academicchallenge.org in <a> tag at line 63
+	it says the following are broken links and all but one are actually broken: http://www.saintannsny.org/ in <a> tag at line 67 (This one is not actually broken)* http://www.cs.umd.edu/class/fall2008/cmsc250/ in <a> tag at line 66 http://www.cs.umd.edu/class/spring2009/cmsc351/ in <a> tag at line 65 http://www.academicchallenge.org in <a> tag at line 63